 a) Management: Regardless of your industry or sector, if you’re a senior member of staff, you’ll be required to communicate with other managers and executives on top-level business initiatives.
 That said, if you’ve identified recurrent IT issues that need fixing or are looking to develop new technical initiatives to roll out across the organization, you’ll need to clearly communicate these objectives in cross-departmental meetings.
 A technical support report template will help you do just that—as will adhere to management reporting best practices.

-b) SaaS: If your business offers, develops, or works with software as a service platforms, a dynamic SaaS dashboard (akin to IT reporting tools) will help you maximize the impact of your most valuable data, some of which can be used to enhance your technical support initiatives.
+b) SaaS: If your business offers, develops, or works with software-as-a-service platforms, a dynamic SaaS dashboard (akin to IT reporting tools) will help you maximize the impact of your most valuable data, some of which can be used to enhance your technical support initiatives.
+SaaS businesses have the goal to establish their IT solutions on the market, increase their customers' base and loyalty, and generate profits.
+To be able to do so, comprehensive reporting is needed, and dashboards can help.

 c) TV dashboards: By taking your technical support report template data and displaying it as a TV dashboard, you’ll be able to give everyone within the department real-time access to important information.
 Moreover, with TV dashboards strategically positioned throughout the organization, you’ll be able to improve transparency and give everyone within the business the information they need to do their job better.